Yellow Chili's

 Instructions

-• In a saucepan with medium heat, pour 4 cups of water and bring it to boil
+• In a saucepan over medium heat, add the specified amount of water and bring it to a boil.

 Water boiling in a saucepan.